-How long you have been doing Sleep Time Baby for and how did you get into being a sleep consultant?
+How long you have been doing Sleep Time Consulting for and how did you get into being a sleep consultant?

 Why is sleep so important?
 Why do you need to help your child sleep better?